 When I joined AADI* almost a decade ago, I didn’t know I’d be in the midst of some of the nicest and most creative people I know.
-Through the process of being an art facilitator and resource person, I have learnt about the joy of creating it.
-By seeing their creative use of colour, I have learnt to enjoy my own instinctive selection with joy and confidence.
+Through the process of introducing art to them, I have learnt about the joy of creating it.
+Through seeing them pick colours, I have learnt to enjoy my own instinctive selection with joy and confidence.

 Started in 1978, as a small centre for special education for children with Cerebral Palsy, AADI is an established National level organization working for the rights of people with disability, with a focus on working at the grassroots to policy level ensuring that each influences the other in the creation of an Inclusive Society.
 Today, AADI pursues the Vision of an enabling world in which people with disability are acknowledged as a form of human diversity and are able to live with dignity, make all decisions about life; pursue equal opportunities; belong and contribute to families and communities.